Stellarium 25.3 / 1.2 – Free Astronomy Planetarium Software

 0

-You can add deep sky objects, landscapes, constellation images, and scripts.
-The plugin system adds artificial satellites, ocular simulation, telescope configuration, and more.
+Users can easily add a wide variety of content, including deep sky objects, custom landscapes, constellation images, and scripts.
+Furthermore, the powerful plugin system expands functionality to include artificial satellites, detailed ocular simulation, telescope configuration, and many other advanced features.

-This software is available for Linux, Unix, Windows, macOS, and Android.
-It is being used in planetarium projectors.
-Just set your coordinates and go.
+Stellarium is available for a comprehensive range of platforms, including Linux, Unix, Windows, macOS, and Android.
+Its rendering engine is so accurate that it is actively used in planetarium projectors worldwide.
+Set your viewing coordinates and start exploring instantly!

 Features: